DavesCodeMusings/CloudPi/docs/configure-certificate-authority.md

 It may be tempting to skip this, thinking you'll never use a web bowser on the Pi, so why bother?
 But, when two applications use a secure channel to communicate, they may expect a trusted root certificate.

-## Testing with the Nginx Test Instance
+## Verifying the Certificate Using the Nginx Test Instance
 If you started the [Nginx Docker container for testing](https://github.com/DavesCodeMusings/CloudPi/blob/main/docs/deploy-nginx-test.md), you can run the [playbook](https://github.com/DavesCodeMusings/CloudPi/blob/main/deploy-nginx-test.yml) again now that the certificates have been generated.
 This time it won't skip over the SSL tasks and you'll have a web server that listens on HTTPS as well as HTTP.

 Run `ansible-playbook deploy-nginx-test.yml` again and then go to https://mypi.home in a web browser.
 You should see the Nginx Welcome page.